brocaar/chirpstack-network-server/docs/configuration.md

    --deduplication-delay value             time to wait for uplink de-duplication (default: 200ms) [$DEDUPLICATION_DELAY] --get-downlink-data-delay value         delay between uplink delivery to the app server and getting the downlink data from the app server (if any) (default: 100ms) [$GET_DOWNLINK_DATA_DELAY]
    --gw-stats-aggregation-intervals value  aggregation intervals to use for aggregating the gateway stats (valid options: second, minute, hour, day, week, month, quarter, year) (default: "minute", "hour", "day") [$GW_STATS_AGGREGATION_INTERVALS]
-   --timezone value                        timezone to use when aggregating data (e.g. 'Europe/Amsterdam') (optional, by default the local timezone is used) [$TIMEZONE]
+   --timezone value                        timezone to use when aggregating data (e.g. 'Europe/Amsterdam') (optional, by default the db timezone is used) [$TIMEZONE]
    --gw-create-on-stats                    create non-existing gateways on receiving of stats [$GW_CREATE_ON_STATS] --help, -h                              show help --version, -v                           print the version